MicrosoftDocs/power-platform/power-platform/admin/manage-storage-msdyn-copilotinteraction-table.md

 - Draft a chat response
 - Summarize a case and conversation

-As more agents interact with Copilot in Customer Service and provide feedback signals the larger the msdyn_copilotinteraction table will grow.
+As more agents interact with Copilot in Customer Service and provide feedback signals the larger the **msdyn_copilotinteraction** table will grow.

 ## Table cleanup

- Admin's can set data retention policy to purge tables, [Dataverse long term data retention](/power-apps/maker/data-platform/data-retention-overview).
+ Admin's can set data retention policy to purge the **msdyn_copilotinteraction** table, [Dataverse long term data retention](/power-apps/maker/data-platform/data-retention-overview).

 ## Appendix